2023 budget: Minority vows to resist 2.5% increment in VAT

 Speaking to the media in parliament, MP for Asuogyaman, Thomas Ampem Nyarko argued such a move will further exacerbate the current hardship in the country.

-The NDC MPs rather want the government to cut down expenditure,s especially from the presidency vault.
+The NDC MPs rather want the government to cut down expenditure especially from the presidency vault.

 “In fact the information we are picking up doesn’t look good for our dear country.
 The budget that is due to be read tomorrow promises to be a budget full of taxes.
 What we are hearing is that this government intends to increase VAT by 2.8 percent.
 They intend to increase income taxes and they intend to remove a lot of exemptions to Mobile Money (MoMo).
 So even merchants are going to be subjected to taxes.